tomatau/tomatao.js/README.md

 ***Automatic method binding*** - Within many parts of backbone, methods lose their context.
 Tomatao JS maintains the original context of each method

-***Render and Request*** - Not only can you publish and subscribe to events, you can also make requests; an inversion of the pubsub technique.
+***Request and Response*** - Not only can you publish and subscribe to events, you can also make requests; an inversion of the pubsub technique.

 ```javascript
 var foo = new Child.extend({